The key makes three threats and Black has three knight moves - each which neatly dictates which of the individual threats will work.

 Finally, here is the only pure Fleck problem that I have made.
 A king on its home square with the ability to castle has the ability to make four mates (including the castle).
 This ideal Fleck with these four mates.
 There is also a nice little try 1.Bf2? c3!

 The problem is after Milan Velimirovic's problem www.yacpdb.org/#26857, which shows a Fleck with these four mates and uses similar mechanisms.
-My problem is more economic and is an ideal Fleck, whereas Velimirovic's has Black duals.
+My problem is more economic and demonstrates an ideal Fleck, whereas Velimirovic's has Black duals.